Communist-Tied Valerie Jarrett Behind Efforts to Derail Hillary in 2016?

 Roseanne’s joke aside, Jarrett has ties to the Muslim Brotherhood and she is tied to Communists attempting to take down our country.
 She also went after Hillary by several accounts.

 Roseanne said she didn’t even know she was Black.
-Many people didn’t. she is 49% European and only 46% African-American by DNA.
-Whatever, the case, why is no one talking about the fact that VJ is a Communist.
+Many people didn’t.
+VJ is 49% European and only 46% African-American according to her DNA.
+Whatever, the case, why is no one talking about the fact that VJ is a Communist?
 And if what Ed Klein says is true, she is no friend to Democrats.

 Meanwhile, a potentially racist Roseanne is off TV.
-But a proveny misogynistic Samantha Cee was lauded the same night by her media elite.
+But a proven misogynistic Samantha [C]Bee was lauded the same night by her media elite at an awards ceremony during which she made it clear she wasn’t really sorry.

+Quote from “The Road to Serfdom” by F. A. Hayek—Where freedom was concerned, the founders of socialism made no bones about their intentions.
+Freedom of thought they regarded as the root-evil of nineteenth-century society, and the first of modern planners, Saint-Simon, even predicted that those who did not obey his proposed planning boards would be “treated as cattle.”

+So Roseanne should have just cut to the chase and posted VJ=Hammer and Sickle emoji